rolandholik/Quixote/Documentation/tsem.rst

 security event cannot be directly modeled.

-Security event modeling typically traps violations of trust by a COE with unmodeled characteristics, attempting to access/execute a file or map memory as executable; or by a COE with known characteristics attempting to access or execute a CELL not prescribed by a model.
+Security event modeling typically traps violations of trust by a COE with unmodeled characteristics that is attempting to access/execute a file or map memory as executable; or by a COE with known characteristics attempting to access or execute a CELL not prescribed by a model.
 As a result, the impact of the ability to not directly model these events is lessened.

 Explicit vs generic modeling
 ----------------------------